simontran7/dev-notes/perf-opt/memory.md

 }
 ```

-7 bytes of additional padding are required just because of the bool!
+7 bytes of additional padding are required just because of `alive`!

-Instead, have two `ArrayList`'s containing the Monster's that are alive, and those that are dead.
+Instead, have two `ArrayList`'s containing the monsters that are alive, and those that are dead.

 ```rust
 struct Monster {